RyanDurk/ryandurk.com-project/content/blog/abx-cnn-classification.md

 bs = 64
 ```

 Our first change is simply pointing path to wherever we're storing the data files.
 The author uploaded them to Google Drive.
 You could also tar them and put them online, using the untar function included in the fast ai library.
-Unfortunately you can't simply scp into a Google Colab notebook. pat is a regex that when applied to the image path gives the ImageDataBunch.from_name_re factory method a grouping with the class name of each image:
+Unfortunately, you can't simply scp into a Google Colab notebook. pat is a regex that when applied to the image path gives the ImageDataBunch.from_name_re factory method a grouping with the class name of each image:
 ```model.py
 from google.colab import drive drive.mount('/content/gdrive')